What Instagram Creators Are Doing Now That Engagement Tanked

 Man analyzing social media performance statistics on an iPad, assessing engagement metrics and growth trends

-The Instagram Creator Marketplace is Meta’s in-app platform connecting brands with creators for paid collaborations.
-It includes:
+The Instagram Creator Marketplace is Meta’s official in-app hub that connects brands with creators for collaborations.
+It lets you:

 Why More Creators Are Turning to It